filecoin-project/lotus-docs/content/en/lotus/manage/chain-management.md

   # env var: LOTUS_CHAINSTORE_ENABLESPLITSTORE
   EnableSplitstore = true
 ```

-If you intend to use the discard coldstore, your also need to add the following:
+If you intend to use the discard-store you also need to add the following:

 ```toml
 [Chainstore.Splitstore]
   # ColdStoreType specifies the type of the coldstore.